mostafa-meerzad/git-course/gitTopics.md

 git commandName --help
 ```

-or
+or for short details

 ```git
 git commandName -h
 ```

-These commands show a short information about the command
+These commands show information about the command

 ## Initializing A Repository